eskeype/ConcurrentCache/README.md

 ## Implementation Details

-This is done using a tiered approach.
+This cache was implemented using a tiered approach.
 The ConcurrentCache will contain a list of N (specified by the user) subcaches, each with their own capacities.
 Each subcache will employ a particular cache replacement policy (LRU, by default).
 Users can design their own cache replacement policies using the Evictor interface or the Cache interface (see documentation).
 Key/value pairs will be mapped in to a particular subcache according to the hashcode of the key.
-Each subcache is locked for reads and writes, to allow for efficient implementations of various replacement algorithms, but the ConcurrentCache will not be locked for reads and writes.
+Each subcache is locked for reads and writes, to allow for efficient implementations of various replacement algorithms, but the entire ConcurrentCache will not be locked for reads and writes.

-So, in a sense, this implementation is meant to be a compromise that allows for effective replacement strategies to be utilized in some way, while avoiding a sequential bottleneck for cache usage.
+So, in a sense, this implementation is meant to be a compromise that allows for effective replacement strategies to be utilized in some way, while avoiding a sequential bottleneck for all cache reads and writes.

 ## Build